Why Vertical Service Integration Is the Future of Growth for Boutique Consultancies

 It’s a slippery slope.
 And I strongly advise boutique consultancies against it.
 In a talent-scarce, hypercompetitive arena, consultancies can’t really afford to link revenue growth with headcount growth.

 Not to mention the hit that consultancies tend to take in terms of profitability because of the expanded services.
-As a specialised firm with deep expertise and a strong reputation in the market, a consultancy could charge premium prices.
+As a specialized firm with deep expertise and a strong reputation in the market, a consultancy could charge premium prices.

 However, the more unrelated services are added, the more diluted the reputational footprint of the consultancy becomes, the less impactful marketing and business development efforts get, the more competition waits around every corner, and the higher the pricing pressure gets.
 And three years later: the total disintegration of the original consultancy concept.